- How were collected data used?

 Did FMCSA require access to back office data (data beyond hours-of-service [HOS] compliance, such as hard braking data, etc.) from an onboard fleet management system or electronic logging device (ELD)?
 Did the data sharing agreement address this?

 The study contractor collected back-office HOS data from participating carriers’ fleet management or ELD systems.
-However, under the data sharing agreement between the contractor and each carrier, all data collected during the study are stripped of personally identifiable information (PII) and will be developed into a public-use data set.
+However, under the data sharing agreement between the contractor and each carrier, all data collected during the study were stripped of PII and developed into a public-use data set.
 FMCSA has no access to back-office data.

 Yes, drivers used electronic logs.
 Drivers also wore actigraph watches that measured sleep duration while drivers were off duty.